apache/trafficcontrol/docs/source/api/v5/deliveryservice_requests.rst

 Response Structure
 ------------------
 The response is a full representation of the deleted :term:`Delivery Service Request`.

+.. versionchanged:: 5.0
+	Prior to version 5.0 of the API, the ``lastUpdated`` field was in :ref:`non-rfc-datetime`.

 .. code-block:: http
 	:caption: Response Example